The Diffusion Geometry of Fibre Bundles: Horizontal Diffusion Maps

-We consider data sets with pairwise similarity scores and structural correspondences.
-We say that the data set consists of \emph{data objects}, and each data object contains \emph{data points} (note that the number of data points contained in each data object may vary).
-Pairwise structural correspondences exist between data objects with high similarity scores; each correspondence is defined from a \emph{source} data object (the collection of source data points) to a \emph{target} data object (the collection of target data points), and can either be a point-to-point map or a ``multi-valued map'' that associates a source data point with multiple target data points.
-In the latter case, the correspondence may also assign similarity scores between source and target data points.

-Our basic assumptions for the data set can be summarized as follows: \begin{enumerate} \item Data points lie approximately on a fibre bundle; \item Data points on the same data object are sampled from the same fibre. \end{enumerate} Roughly speaking, a data set satisfies the fibre bundle assumption if the data generation process can be viewed as first drawing fibres from the fibre bundle (equivalent to sampling on the base manifold) and then sampling on each fibre.
+Roughly speaking, a data set satisfies the fibre bundle assumption if the data generation process can be viewed as first drawing fibres from the fibre bundle (equivalent to sampling on the base manifold) and then sampling on each fibre.
 The fibre bundle assumption admits ``inconsistency'' of pairwise correspondences as to the nature of the underlying geometry: though pairwise correspondences only exist (or are of high fidelity) between nearby data objects, by knitting together these correspondences along ``small hops'' one can still build correspondences between far-apart data objects (provided the base manifold is connected); correspondences constructed in this manner are generally inconsistent with each other in the sense that knitting together correspondences along different paths connecting the same data objects leads to different correspondences.
-In our framework, this inconsistency would reflect the \emph{curvature} and \emph{holonomy} of the \emph{connection} on the fibre bundle, see Section~\ref{sec:connections}.
+In our framework, this inconsistency would reflect the \emph{curvature} and \emph{holonomy} of the \emph{connection} on the fibre bundle; see \ref{sec:connections}.